Opinion | The Biden-Trudeau era brings potential for Canadian interests, but peril for Canadian identity

 Biden’s move, however, was grounded in the sort of logic that would have no doubt been considered supremely virtuous had the roles been reversed; imagine the reaction if a Canadian government had triumphantly rejected an American president’s controversial project.
 We don’t need to imagine particularly hard, given that this is basically what occurred in 2003, when Liberal Prime Minister Jean Chrétien refused to go along with President George W. Bush’s invasion of Iraq — a move Chrétien said proved that Canada was not “the 51st state.”

-Then and now, the question of whether Chretien’s opposition was good for the United States was no one’s focus — it was simply Canada doing what was right.
+Then and now, the question of whether Chrétien’s opposition was good for the United States was no one’s focus — it was simply Canada doing what was right.
 And now Biden has killed Keystone XL in a similar show of moral clarity, disinterested in his neighbor’s needs but righteously worried about “combatting climate change and accelerating the transition toward a clean energy economy.”

 In theory, the best way for Canada to avoid another Biden surprise on the energy front would be to coordinate continental natural resource policy through a supranational framework akin to NORAD, the North American Power Grid, or the North American Free Trade Agreement courts.
 But pursuing Canadian self-interest in that way would be easily demagogued as a selling-out of Canadian sovereignty, suggesting the biggest obstacle to competent management of Canadian interests might simply be the confused, contradictory and often deeply hypocritical way the country’s rulers have chosen to understand the concept.